 - Respect for persons (autonomy)

-The UAF Institutional Review Board (IRB) is an independent body comprised of scientists, non-scientists, and community members who are not affiliated with the university.
-This body reviews all UAF research projects involving human subjects by applying the three ethical principles mentioned above.
+The UAF IRB is an independent body comprised of scientists, non-scientists, and community members who are not affiliated with the university.
+The IRB reviews all UAF research projects involving human subjects by applying the three ethical principles mentioned above.
 The IRB review process is quite different from peer review; therefore, to assist you in your application the IRB has developed a forms that request the necessary information.
 Although this is different from a peer review process the IRB requires that you clearly state your research objectives and methodology because it is an integral component of evaluating risk versus benefit.

 All IRB forms are available through IRBNet, the board's online protocol management system.
 All applications to the IRB for new or continuing research protocols must be submitted through IRBNet.
 More information about IRBNet and instructions for creating your account and submitting an application are available on the IRBNet (e-file) page of this website.

-If you have any questions, concerns or suggestions be sure to contact the staff in the Office of Research Integrity at 907-474-7800.
+If you have any questions, concerns, or suggestions be sure to contact the staff in the Office of Research Integrity at 907-474-7800.